foxkill/mosquito/README.md

 sail artisan make:enum Auth/Token/UserTasksToken

 - TOD0:
-    * add local scope open() and in this case add index to state.
     * Rename CanEditDeadLines -> CheckTaskUpdateAuthorization
     * Remove .scripd folder from project add to .gitignore
     * Enum Cast in Model